Chandlerrrr/Blogverge/CONTRIBUTING.md

 - Submitting a fix
 - Proposing new features
 - Becoming a maintainer
+- want to be added as contributor? mail me at gautamkhattri07@gmail.com and tell me how can you help . :)

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.